 If needed, install a root barrier.
 A root barrier installed around your property will help protect your foundation from invasive root systems.
 Invasive root systems can cause heaving in driveways and sidewalks, cracking in walls and sometimes sewer lines issues.

-Common trees with invasive root systems include Silver Maple, American Elm, Willows and Hybrid Poplars.
+Common trees with invasive root systems include Silver Maple, American Elm, Live Oaks, and Magnolias.

-A root barrier is usually installed three inches deep and is made up of material such as metal or plastic.
-These barriers help direct roots away from your property.
+A root barrier is usually installed thirty inches deep and is made up of material such as a thick rudder.
+These barriers help keep roots away from your property.

 3. Protect your foundation from large trees.

 Everyone loves the look of a majestic tree in front of their home.
 However, what many don’t know is that trees can pose a significant threat to your home’s foundation.

 Trees need moisture for it to live.
 One large tree can consume as much as 150 gallons of water a day.
 A tree may absorb this water from the soil surrounding your home through a process known as transpiration.
 Over time, this can cause damage to your home’s foundation.
 The tree may also send roots under your foundation.